top of page

 What is the term for a seat on the Board of Assessors?

-Property assessors are elected to three-year terms.
+Members of Milton's Board of Assessors are elected to three-year terms.

 Can the Board of Assessors raise my taxes?